Published: April 8th 2011December 25th 2010

 In the Dubai Mall there is a several stories high waterfall covering an entire wall.

-led to a collapse of the eco system and a famine on the island.
-It is said that the situation on Easter Island became so desperate that the people turned to cannibalism to survive.
+Easter Island became so desperate that the people turned to cannibalism to survive.

 • I could also argue that Chernobyl Nuclear Power Plant was a huge fiasco and today it is a tourist site